 A: Under the U.S. Health Insurance Portability and Accountability Act of 1996, a HIPAA Business Associate Agreement (BAA) is a contract between a HIPAA covered entity and a HIPAA Business Associate (BA).
 The contract protects personal health information (PHI) in accordance with HIPAA guidelines.
 More on Zoom’s HIPAA compliance can be found here.
-The following features have been enacted for accounts residing within the HIPAA instance:
+The following features have been enacted for accounts residing within one of the HIPAA instances:

 - End-To-End Encryption is enabled for all meetings.

 - Encrypted Chat is enabled.
 Please note if chat has been disabled, please submit a request to have it enabled.

-Q: How do I know I’m in the HIPAA-compliant instance?
+Q: How do I know I’m in a HIPAA-compliant instance?

-A: The HIPAA-compliant instance, also known as the JHM instance, is denoted by the following URL for all meetings hosted from this instance: “https://jhjhm.zoom.us/”.
+A: The HIPAA-compliant instances, JHM and JHUSON, are denoted by the following URLs for all meetings hosted from these instances:

 You can see the URL in your Zoom profile on the web: